Botanical name-Hibiscus Rosa Sinensis

 Pruning regularly will help the plant be healthy, encourage new growth, and promote the production of flowers.
 You can remove the dried leaves and shoots in late winter or early spring to promote new growth and maintain its shape.

 Hibiscus plants grow well in a temperature of 60-85 degrees Fahrenheit.
 Avoid high or very low temperatures; maintaining the plant at a medium temperature is ideal for its growth.
+If you are wondering do hibiscus plants need full sun then read our guide.

 Protect from pests and disease: